ConnorMaguire001/Mischief_Detection_LUPI/README.md

 # Mischief_Detection_LUPI
-Applying a LUPI frame to the task of mischief detection
+Applying the learning under the privleged (LUPI) frameword to RNN for the task of questionable content detection in youtube videos

 ## yt_meta_data_extraction
 The code to extract metadata from youtube.